rodneyshupe/Cookbook/Recipes/Barbecue/Sauces/BullsEyeOriginalBBQSauce.rst

 ----------

-1. Combine all ingredients in a medium saucepan over high heat and whisk until smooth.
+1. Combine all ingredients in a medium saucepan over high heat and whisk smooth.
-2. Bring the mixture to a boil, then reduce the heat and simmer uncovered for 45 minutes or until thick.
+2. Bring to a boil, then reduce the heat and simmer uncovered until thick, about 45 minutes.
 3. Cool, then store in a covered container in the refrigerator overnight.